 Infrared Saunas and Sweat

-Infrared saunas will leave you sweaty, and you may feel more sweaty than with a steam sauna because you don't have the steam to rinse it away (or have you think the moisture all over you is steam not sweat).
-After a session in this tent, I will have sweat dripping off my knees, my feet will be wet, and the camp chair has sweat marks from my rear and back.
+Infrared saunas will leave you sweaty, and you may feel more sweaty than with a steam sauna because you don't have the steam to rinse it away (or have you think the moisture all over you is steam, not sweat).
+After a session in this tent, I will have sweat dripping off my knees, my feet will be wet, and the camp chair will be damp on the seat and back.

 I recommend having an old towel or bath mat outside the tent to stand on after a session so your sweat doesn't get on your rug or floor.
 Have another towel to wipe yourself so you don't drip as you head to your post-sauna shower.